 A maximum of 3 Market Participants can do volume testing in the environment simultaneously.

-Permission to run volume testing must be obtained by submitting a MarkeTrak “Other” subtype issue to ERCOT using the Production instance of MarkeTrak as early as possible, but not later than 5 Retail Business Days prior to first day of testing.
+Permission to run volume testing must be obtained by submitting a MarkeTrak “-Market Rule” subtype issue to ERCOT using the Production instance of MarkeTrak as early as possible, but not later than 5 Retail Business Days prior to first day of testing.
 The issue must contain the timeframe of the planned testing plus the expected volume of transactions.

 If more than 3 Market Participants request volume testing during the same timeframe, the first 3 requests received will be accepted and the additional Market Participants must wait.
+The MarkeTrak issue will be updated to indicate the testing date granted.

 Transaction timing in the sandbox environment may not meet ERCOT Protocols when high volumes of transactions are submitted.